 Tablespace Data File Description TEMP TEMP01.DBF Stores temporary tables and indexes created during the processing of your SQL statement.
 If you run a SQL statement that involves a lot of sorting, such as the constructs GROUP BY, ORDER BY, or DISTINCT, then you may have to expand this tablespace.
 UNDOTBS UNDOTBS01.DBF Stores undo information.
-The undo tablespace contains one or more undo segments that maintain transaction history that is used to roll back, or undo, changes to the database.
+The undo tablespac one or more undo segments that maintain tra history that is used to roll back, or undo, char database.
 All starter databases are configured to run in automatic undo management mode.
 USERS USERS01.DBF Stores database objects created by database users.